-7. Identifying children who may be at risk or may have been significantly harmed significant harm.
+7. Identifying children who may be at risk or may have been significantly harmed

+There are four categories of abuse: physical abuse, emotional abuse, sexual abuse and neglect.
+Teachers, staff and volunteers in school are well placed to observe any physical, emotional or behavioural signs which indicate that a child may have additional needs or be at risk of or suffering significant harm.
 The relationships between staff, pupils, parents/carers and the public which foster respect, confidence and trust can lead to disclosures of abuse, and/or school staff being alerted to concerns.